 The kids have been up since o-dark-thirty.
 You’ve cooked and cleaned and worked and changed a dozen diapers and played referee to a hundred fights and gone over the silent e rule for the thousandth time and cooked again and cleaned again and read that story the kids want to hear for the zillionth time and finally, they’re asleep.
 You’re too tired to clean any more, and really what sounds best is dropping on the couch and binge watching a TV show until you can’t keep your eyes open anymore.

 I know, I’m there too most nights.
 And I’ll confess there was a period where I did exactly that nearly every night: watched TV because it seemed like my brain was too foggy for anything else.
 But eventually, I broke the cycle and got back to my first love: reading books.
-Not because it’s easier, because it’s not, but because not only is it better for me, but makes me a better mom, wife, and person.
+Not because it’s easier, because it’s not.
+And not only because it’s better for me, though it is.
+I read because it makes me a better mom, wife, and person.

 There are at least 9 great reasons to spend some time reading at the end of the day, even as a brain-fogged, busy mom.